IIIF/api/source/api/presentation/2.1/index.md

 Although it seems redundant, the URI of the canvas _MUST_ be repeated in the `on` field of the Annotation.
 This is to ensure consistency with annotations that target only part of the resource, described in more detail below.

 Additional features of the [Open Annotation][openanno] data model _MAY_ also be used, such as selecting a segment of the canvas or content resource, or embedding the comment or transcription within the annotation.
-These additional features are described in the following sections.
+These additional features are described in the following section.
+The use of advanced features sometimes results in situations where the resource is not an image, but instead a `SpecificResource`, a `Choice` or other non content object.
+Implementations should check the type of the resource and not assume that it is always an image.

-The annotations that associate images, and only those annotations that associate images, are included in the canvas in the `images` property.
+Only the annotations that associate images or parts of images are included in the canvas in the `images` property.
 Other annotations, including both those that paint resources on the canvas and those that comment about the canvas, are included by referencing annotation lists, discussed in the following section.

 ``` json-doc
 {